Two charged in Pierce County Christmas Day substation attacks

 Matthew Greenwood, 32, and Jeremy Crahan, 40, both of Puyallup, face federal charges of conspiracy to damage energy facilities.
 Greenwood faces an additional charge of possession of an unregistered firearm.
 Prosecutors say the men attacked two Tacoma Power and two Puget Sound Energy substations, according to a statement released by U.S. Attorney Nick Brown, who commended the FBI for quickly identifying the suspects.

 A criminal complaint unsealed Tuesday said the two men were identified as possible suspects through the analysis of cellphone records.
 Also, Tacoma Power at one of the substations captured images of one suspect and an image of a pickup truck that appeared to be connected to the attack.
-A similar pickup truck was connected to the defendants, and when law enforcement served a search warrant on the home of the suspect, they recovered “distinctive clothing” pictured in surveillance photos, according to the statement from the U.S. Attorney’s Office.
+A similar pickup truck was connected to the defendants, and when law enforcement served a search warrant on the home of the suspects, they recovered “distinctive clothing” pictured in surveillance photos, according to the statement from the U.S. Attorney’s Office.

+Two surveillance photos included in the complaint show a white man with cloth covering part of his face and front side.
+He is holding something in his gloved right hand.

+The complaint said that the attacks caused about $3 million in damage and Tacoma Power will need two use two mobile transformer units at each of its substations to provide power.
+Repairs could take up to to 36 months to complete.

 Conspiracy to attack energy facilities is punishable by up to 20 years in prison.

-The two men will appear in U.S. District Court in Tacoma Tuesday, and prosecutors will ask that both men remain detained pending future hearings.
+The two men will appear in U.S. District Court in Tacoma Tuesday, and prosecutors will ask they both remain detained pending future hearings.